MalekMansour/Voice-Transcriber/README.md

 ## Technologies Used
 - **HTML**: Markup language for the structure of the web application.
 - **CSS**: Styling the application, including dark mode and animations.
+- **JavaScript**: Implementing functionality for voice recording, transcription, and UI interactions.